truenas/documentation/static/includes/apps/AppInstallWizardCertificateSettings.md

 &NewLine;

-(Optional) To use a certificate, best practice is to create the self-signed certificate before you begin using the app installation wizard.
+To use a certificate, best practice is to create the self-signed certificate before you begin using the app installation wizard.
 If you did not create a certificate before starting the installation wizard you can select the default **TrueNAS** certificate and edit the certificate after deploying the application.

 {{< include file="/static/includes/apps/AddAppCertificate.md" >}}